TransparentHealth/bulk-claims-for-value/api-examples.md

 For easy of evaluation, some APIs do not require authentication.
 A production implemenation would require authentication.
 APIs requiring authentication will indicate so.

+The command-line tool web client `curl` is used an exampple, but you could also use Postman, or just a web browser instead.
+The command line tool `sftp` is also used an example, but any SFTP client should work.  `curl` and `sftp` will already be installed on most MacOS and Linux systems.

 There are two flavors of APIs here.

 1. Static Content APIs  - information is sitting on a SFTP and/or S3 content-delivery network.
 There is no database.
 2. Dynamic Content APs   - Data may be queried.
 A database is used in the background to process queries and respond to API requests.